crashuniverse/grommet/src/js/components/Tab/README.md

 **tab.border**

-border styles of the tab Expects `object`.
+border styles of the tab.
+Expects `object`.

 Defaults to